muratcangencturk/murogames/README.md

 ## Adding Games

-Games are listed in `js/script.js` in the `games` array.
+Games are listed in `js/games_data.js` in the `games` array.
 Each entry defines the page id, title, description, thumbnail, source URL and genre.
 After adding to the array you should generate a game page in the `games/` directory.
 You can manually copy `games/template.html` or use the admin generator located at `admin/generator.html`.

 Thumbnails for games live in `images/games/`.
 Make sure to add a suitable image for each game.

+## Game Categories

+The homepage allows visitors to filter games by genre.
+Available categories are **Action**, **Adventure**, **Puzzle**, **Strategy**, and **Sports**.
+Category names are matched case-insensitively.

 ## Logo Generator